Is the Holocaust Unique?

 Is the Holocaust Unique?
-Perspectives on Comparative Genocide is a 1995 book edited by Alan Rosenbaum.
+Perspectives on Comparative Genocide is a 1995 book about the Holocaust uniqueness debate, edited by Alan Rosenbaum.
 In the book, scholars compare the Holocaust to other well-known instances of genocide and mass death.
-The book asks whether there are any historical parallels to the Jewish Holocaust and whether Armenians, Gypsies, American Indians, or others have undergone a comparable genocide.
+The book asks whether there are any historical parallels to the Jewish Holocaust and whether Armenians, Romani people, Native Americans, or others have undergone a comparable genocide.